Surajv311/mDumpSWE/Databricks-Snowflake-Pinot/README.md

   - Databricks runs one executor per worker node.
 Therefore, the terms executor and worker are used interchangeably in the context of the Databricks architecture.
   - **Query Federation in Databricks**: Query federation allows Databricks to execute queries against data served by other Databricks metastores as well as many third-party database management systems (DBMS) such as PostgreSQL, mySQL, AWS Redshift and Snowflake.
 To query data from another system you must: Create a foreign connection., etc. Simply put, from databricks UI itself you can run queries over external/third-party db post necessary connections are set up.
   - Databricks Utilities (dbutils), a module for basic data file handling and data manipulation within Databricks Notebooks/ ecosystem.
+  - A Delta Table is an advanced table format used in Databricks that enhances the capabilities of traditional data tables.
+It is essentially a collection of Parquet files stored in a data lake, accompanied by a transaction log that tracks all changes made to the data.
+This setup allows for several powerful features:
+    - ACID Transactions: Ensures that all operations on the table are atomic, consistent, isolated, and durable, which prevents issues like partial updates.
+    - Data Versioning: Users can perform "time travel," allowing them to query historical versions of the data.
+    - Schema Enforcement: Ensures that only data conforming to the defined schema can be written to the table, maintaining data integrity.
+    - Performance Optimizations: Techniques such as data skipping, caching, and compaction enhance query performance and reduce storage costs
+  - Delta Lake manages its data like this:
+    - Base Data: This is the initial dataset stored in Delta Tables.
+    - Layering Changes: As new updates or changes occur (like inserts, updates, or deletes), these are recorded in the transaction log without modifying the original base data directly.
+Instead, they create new versions of the dataset.
+    - Compression Over Time: Over time, these changes can be compacted into fewer files using operations like OPTIMIZE, which enhances performance by reducing small file overhead and improving query execution times
+  - Delta Lake is the optimized storage layer that provides the foundation for tables in a lakehouse on Databricks.
+Delta Lake is open source software that extends Parquet data files with a file-based transaction log for ACID transactions and scalable metadata handling.
+Delta Lake runs on top of your existing data lake and is fully compatible with Apache Spark APIs.
+    - Vacuum table snapshots is a command that removes old snapshots and other files from a table to free up storage space and improve system performance.
+We can also vacuum a delta table.

 - Snowflake is a cloud data warehouse that can store and analyze all your data records in one place.
 It can automatically scale up/down its compute resources to load, integrate, and analyze data.
 Snowflake supports both transformation during (ETL) or after loading (ELT).
 Snowflake uses OLAP (Online Analytical Processing) as a foundational part of its database schema and acts as a single, governed, and immediately queryable source for your data.
   - **Star vs Snowflake vs OBT Schema**: